Where Does Dust Come From?

 Of course, you can’t really prevent your clothes, bedding, and towels from shedding, but there is a way you can minimize the problem.
-What you can do is to box or bag your clothes, towels or beddings.
+What you can do is box or bag your clothes, towels, or beddings.
 The best ones to use are clear plastic boxes.

 Clear plastic boxes, lockdown, and isolate dust.
 Furthermore, it prevents other sources of dust from settling on your clothes.
-Lastly, it’s a lot easier to wipe clean the outside of the box than cleaning your clothes from dust.
+Lastly, it’s a lot easier to wipe clean the outside of the box than to clean your clothes from dust.

 Regularly Change Your Beddings

-Your beddings may not be sound like a major dust contributor at first.
+Your beddings may not sound like a major dust contributor at first.
 However, if you think about it, it’s made with cloth fibers.
 Then, it’s most likely that you rub off the fibers when you toss and turn as you sleep.
 Thus, your beddings collect skin flakes when you use them at night.

 When you add all of those things, it’s easy to see that your beddings are a major contributor to dust.
 Thankfully, there is an easy solution.
-Simple change your beddings regularly to minimize its dust contribution.
+Simple change your beddings regularly to minimize their dust contribution.
 In fact, you should change your beddings once a week.

 Check Your Cleaning Supplies

 When it comes to cleaning your home to get rid of your dust, you must check the tools you are using.
 The key to eliminating dust as much as possible is to use cleaning tools that capture dust and not just spread them around.
 That is the real problem with dry clothes and feather dusters.